Skip to contents

 Currently, all_args_here() cannot detect functions written between quotes, like "+"() or "rownames<-"(x, "a").

-The following R functions are skipped: "function", "if", "for", "while", "repeat" and "else".
+The following R functions are skipped: function, if, for, while, repeat and else.

 Most of the time, all_args_here() does not check inside comments, but some unexpected writing could dupe all_args_here().
-Please, report here https://github.com/safer-r/saferDev/issues if it is the case.
+Please, report here if it is the case.

 The returned line numbers are indicative, depending on which source is checked.
-For instance, saferDev::report (compiled) has not the same line numbers as its source file (https://github.com/safer-r/saferDev/blob/main/R/report.R).
+For instance, saferDev::report (compiled) has not the same line numbers as its source file.
 Notably, compiled functions do not have comments anymore, compared to the same source function sourced into the working environment.
 In addition, the counting starts at the "<- function" line, i.e., without counting the #' header lines potentially present in source files.

-The function works by notably replacing first in the code: 1) the three consecutive characters "'" or '"' by three spaces, 2) "\"'" and '\'"' by four spaces and 3) escape quotes like \" or \' by two spaces.
+The function works first by replacing in the code: 1) the three consecutive characters '"' or '"' by three spaces, 2) "\"'" and '\'"' by four spaces and 3) escape quotes like \" or \' by two spaces.

-2) Proposals in the STATUS column are only suggestions, as it is difficult to anticipate all the exceptions with arguments writing.
+4. Proposals in the STATUS column are only suggestions, as it is difficult to anticipate all the exceptions with arguments writing.

 Examples

-if (FALSE) # Example that return an error
+# Example that returns an error

-all_args_here(mean) # example that return an error
+saferDev::all_args_here(mean) # Example that returns an error

-source("https://raw.githubusercontent.com/safer-r/saferDev/main/dev/other/test2.R") ; all_args_here(test2) # the checked function must be executable
+saferDev::all_args_here(test2) # the checked function must be executable

 FUN2 <- function(x, y){middle_bracket2 <- base::do.call(what = base::c, args = code_for_col, quote = FALSE, envir = base::parent.frame())}

-all_args_here(FUN2, safer_check = FALSE)
+saferDev::all_args_here(FUN2, safer_check = FALSE)

 #>